Micro Seminary

 What is Micro Seminary?

-Micro Seminary is SATS’s platform for offering short courses.
+Micro Seminary is SATS' platform for offering short courses.
 Micro Seminary exists to provide world-class theological training for people who love God and his Word, but who do not wish to sign up for a formal programme.

 Who should consider Micro Seminary?

 If you want to study the Bible or theology without investing the time and money required for a degree programme, Micro Seminary is for you.
-You may be:
+You may be: a seminary graduate committed to lifelong learning a pastor who never had the opportunity to go to seminary an ordinary Christian with a longing to learn about God and his Word

-How do the micro courses work?
+How do the courses work?

+The micro courses are self-study courses.
+You work through your course at your convenience.
 The courses have a variety of content types, including videos and text as well as interactive lessons.
-Many courses have quizzes and some have practical assignments.
+Many courses have quizzes, and some have practical assignments.
 The assignments are not graded; you must confirm that you completed them honestly.

 How long are the micro courses?

-Our average micro course requires 10 hours to learn thoroughly (similar to the time required to read a 300-page book).
-You can finish it quicker if you need; the 10 hours provides ample time to study the material.
-We also have shorter (±5 hours) and longer (±15–20 hours) micro courses.
+Our average micro course requires 10-20 hours to learn thoroughly (similar to the time required to read a 300-page book).
+You can finish it quicker if you need; the 10–20 hours provides ample time to study the material.
+We also have some shorter courses (2–5 hours).
+You can enrol for a micro course at any time.

 What does it cost?